Penneo/sdk-php/docs/signer.md

 // Finally, persist the new object Signer::persist($mySigner);
 ```

+The supported values for SSN Type can be found here: https://app.penneo.com/api/v1/signers/ssn-types.

 ## Retrieving the signing request
 Every time you create a new signer, a signing request is also generated for the new signer.
 After persisting the new signer object, you can retrieve the signing request like so: